radio-aktywne/pelican/CONTRIBUTING.md

 ## ▶️ Running

-To run the application, you can use the following command:
+To run the service, you can use the following command:

 ```sh
 task run